The Golf R is comfortable, has loads of grip on slippery roads and is quick enough to humble sports cars – other hot hatches are more hardcore though

 No two ways about it – the Golf R is a seriously rapid family hatchback that can out-accelerate a long list of more expensive sports cars.

 Getting from 0-62mph takes just 4.8 seconds and the car’s light pedals and slick gearbox makes this an easily attainable figure.
-Fitting the seven-speed DSG automatic gearbox will lose you some sense of involvement but it makes the car even easier to drive and quicker, with 0-62mph taking just 4.6 seconds – faster than numerous Porsches.
+Fitting the seven-speed DSG automatic gearbox will lose you some sense of involvement but it makes the car even easier to drive and quicker, with 0-62mph taking just 4.6 seconds – faster than some Porsches.

 The Golf R's 2.0-litre engine produces 70hp more than already-quick GTI – it's almost crazy fast